TK-Studios-CFX/tk-docs/tk-weed.md

 # TK Weed

+> You can enable debugging for TK Studios resources by enabling the `Config.Debug` option in `tk-lib`.

 > TK Weed is a highly configurable weed farming, extraction and cooking resource with multiple growth stages, custom props and support for infinite custom strains of weed.

+## Install

+### 1. Dependencies

+TK Weed has 4 dependencies:

+- oxmysql (Comes with QBCore)
+- QBCore
+- tk-lib (Available from keymaster)
+- n3-props (Available from keymaster)

+### 2. QBCore Items

+Copy the config from `/install/items/items.md` to `QBCore/Shared/items.lua`

+Copy the images from `/install/images` to your inventory resource.

+Ensure `tk-lib/Server/Config/index.js` has the correct inventory configuration option set.

+### 3. Starting resources

+Ensure that `tk-lib` & `n3-props` are in your resource folder.
+We reccommend putting all resources in a folder called `[tk-studios]`.

+Add `ensure [tk-studios]` to your server.cfg

+Reboot your server

 ## Config